Mailbutler/dayjs-plugins/README.md

 # @mailbutler/dayjs-plugins

-Dayjs plugin adding custom calendar formatting to Dayjs.
+A set of utility and formatting plugins for Dayjs.

 ## Getting Started